Stocks add to records after strong start to earnings season

-NEW YORK (AP) — U.S. stock indexes are adding to their record highs in early Wednesday trading after big banks kicked off a highly anticipated earnings reporting season with profits that thundered past Wall Street’s expectations.
+NEW YORK (AP) — U.S. stock indexes are tacking a bit more onto their record highs in afternoon trading Wednesday after big banks kicked off a highly anticipated earnings reporting season with profits that thundered past Wall Street’s expectations.

 Companies are lining up to report how much profit they made during the first three months of 2021, and expectations are very high.
 With COVID-19 vaccines rolling out and businesses reopening, this may be the best quarter of earnings growth for S&P 500 companies in more than a decade.